 Keith Lamb, RRT, RRT-ACCS, FAARC, FCCM, is a respiratory therapist with over 22 years of clinical experience and is currently working in the Surgery/Trauma Service at the University of Virginia Medical Center in Charlottesville, Virginia.
 He is a fellow of both the American Association for Respiratory Care and the American College of Critical Care Medicine.
 Throughout his clinical career, Keith has held positions as ECMO Director, Research Coordinator, Clinical Specialist, Team Lead, and Staff Respiratory Therapist.

-Nancy Nathenson is a respiratory therapist with over 35 years of clinical experience in the ICU and rehabilitation, providing education and training in disease prevention, respiratory programs, and personal wellness.
+Nancy is a respiratory therapist with 35 plus years of experience from ICU to Rehabilitation to Community, providing education and training in disease prevention, respiratory programs, and personal wellness.
 She has worked as a liaison and consultant with EMS and Medical Transport for nearly 20 years providing education and training and competencies on ventilator and tracheostomy management and safe patient transport.
-A pioneer and leader in population health management, her strategies are evidence-based, interdisciplinary, and address clinical health outcomes with a health equity lens.
+A pioneer and leader in population health management, her teaching strategies are evidence-based, interdisciplinary, and address clinical health outcomes holistically and with a health equity lens.
 Nancy serves currently as a Community Asthma and COPD Expert for the Allergy and Asthma Network.

 Dr. Reed is the respiratory care program director at Southern Crescent Technical College.
 His clinical experience entails over 20 years as a respiratory care practitioner at Grady Memorial Hospital in Atlanta, Georgia, working in critical care areas of surgical, cardiac, medical, and neurointensive care units.
 Over the last ten years, Dr. Reed has contributed to educational publishing companies as a clinical editor and senior reviewer.